Schlomo Hofmeister

-Schlomo Elieser Hofmeister (שלמה אליעזר הופמייסטער, born October 10, 1975) is a European rabbi, mohel and author.
+Schlomo Elieser Hofmeister (שלמה אליעזר הופמייסטער, born October 10, 1975) is an Austrian rabbi, mohel and author.
 In 2008, Schlomo Hofmeister, who was then living with his family in London and Jerusalem, was appointed Community Rabbi of Vienna by the Board of the Jewish Community of Vienna and has lived in the Austrian capital ever since - where his ancestors had already resided for several generations after their expulsion from Spain.
 He also holds the office of Landesrabbiner of Lower Austria, Burgenland, Carinthia and Styria, as well as Chief Rabbi of the Styrian provincial capital Graz and Baden bei Wien.
 He is also Chief Rabbi of the Austrian Armed Forces.

 Life

 Schlomo Hofmeister was born into a family of doctors.
-He studied at various yeshivos in England and Israel, studied social sciences, history and politics at Munich's Ludwig Maximilian University (LMU) and the University of British Columbia (UBC), and completed his university studies at the end of 2002 with a Master of Science (MSc) degree from the London School of Economics (LSE).
+He studied at various yeshivos in England and Israel, studied social sciences, history and politics at LMU Munich and the University of British Columbia (UBC), and completed his university studies at the end of 2002 with a Master of Science (M.Sc.) degree from the London School of Economics (LSE).
 In 2004, he moved from London to Jerusalem to continue his rabbinical studies at Rabbi Moshe Halberstam's Rabbinical Seminary Toras Shlomo.
 Rabbi Hofmeister received semichos in various areas of Jewish law from, among others, Rabbi Moshe Sternbuch, Chairman of the Orthodox Rabbinical Court and Chief Rabbi of Jerusalem.
 When he received his first rabbinical ordination in 2005, he was the first rabbi in 69 years to be born and raised in Germany and the first German rabbi since his two mentors, Munich Chief Rabbi Pinchas Paul Biberfeld and London Chief Rabbi Josef Zwi HaLevi Dunner, received their ordinations from the Hildesheim Rabbinical Seminary in Berlin in 1936/37.